Skip to content

 Key Takeaways

-• LLM evaluations drive which models get deployed, which safety standards get adopted, and which research conclusions get published.
+• LLM evaluations drive which models get deployed, what safety standards get adopted, which research conclusions get published, and how projections of AI's labor-market impact get made.

-• Standard confidence intervals ignore this variance, producing under-coverage that worsens with more data.
+• Yet standard confidence intervals ignore variability from judge model choice, model temperature, and prompt phrasing, producing under-coverage that worsens with more data.

 Researcher Actions